JereKuusela/valheim-dev/publish/README.md

 # Changelog

+- v1.43
+  - Fixes automatic parrying triggering on the player when the shield breaks.

 - v1.42
   - Internal change to support Infinity Hammer mod.
   - Changes the command `resetskill` to reset all skills with the `All` argument (to match `raiseskill` behavior).